 - Referral to or participation in a pre-trial or post-trial diversion program;

-- Convictions that have been sealed, dismissed, expunge, or statutorily eradicated pursuant to law;
+- Convictions that have been sealed, dismissed, expunged, or statutorily eradicated pursuant to law;

-- Interfere with, restrain, or deny the exercise of, or the attempt to exercise, any right provided under Section 12952.
+- Interfere with, restrain, or deny the exercise of, or the attempt to exercise, any right provided under the law.

 Can employers still consider and take adverse action based on an applicant’s criminal history?

 Yes, but employers that intend to deny an applicant, in whole or in part, because of their conviction history must make an individualized assessment of whether there is a direct and adverse relationship with the job that would justify their denial of such job.
 The results of an individualized assessment may, but is not required to, be committed to writing.
 In making an assessment, employers are to consider all of the following: